Jusremo/Decluttered-TV-Collections/README.md

 * If connecting it to Sonarr importing, Sonarr waits for the script to finish for each import before moving on to the next.
 There are workarounds, I will include one soon.

+#### Sonarr connect scripts work like so:

+* Sonarr Connect  ->
+* decluttered-tv-collections.bat  ->
+* decluttered-tv-collections-sonarr.py  ->
+* decluttered-tv-collection-sonarr-delayer.py  ->
+* decluttered-tv-collections.py

+This was the only way to circumvent the Sonarr wait.

 ### How to Use
 <details>
   <summary> pip install -r requirements.txt </summary>